 Additional funding for the Public Health and Social Services Emergency Fund ("Relief Fund") was among the provisions of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which was signed into law on March 27, 2020, and other legislation.
-In the year ended September 30, 2020, the Hospital received cash payments and recognized nonoperating income of \$200,000 due to grants from the Relief Fund and state grant programs, which is reported as nonoperating income in the Hospital's accompanying statement of revenues, expenses, and changes in net position at September 30, 2020.
-The Hospital has deferred \$15 million of payments, which is recorded in unearned revenue on the statement of net position.
+In the year ended September 30, 2021 and 2020, the Hospital received cash payments and recognized nonoperating income of \$4,395,855 and \$200,000 due to grants from the Relief Fund and state grant programs, which is reported as nonoperating income in the Hospital's accompanying statement of revenues, expenses, and changes in net position at September 30, 2021 and 2020.
+The Hospital has deferred \$9.9 million and \$15 million of payments, which is recorded in unearned revenue on the statement of net position at September 30, 2021 and 2020, respectively.
 Payments from the Relief Fund are not loans and, therefore, they are not subject to repayment.
 However, as a condition to receiving distributions, providers must agree to certain terms and conditions, including, among other things, that the funds are being used for lost operating revenues and COVID-related costs, and that the providers will not seek collection of out-of-pocket payments from a COVID-19 patient that are greater than what the patient would have otherwise been required to pay if the care had been provided by an in-network provider.
 The Hospital recognizes grant payments as income when there is reasonable assurance of compliance with the conditions associated with the grant.
 Hospital's estimates could change materially in the future based on Hospital's operating performance or COVID-19 activities at individual locations, as well as the evolving grant compliance guidance provided by the government.